Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: The leading Ruelle-Pollicott resonance

 We now focus on the main result of this paper, the effect of a single conserved quantity on the leading RP resonance.
 In order to study this, we need a model with only 1 conserved quantity.
 A natural choice for the conserved quantity in the context of spin-$\tfrac{1}{2}$ chains is the magnetization

 Therefore, our system, in addition to a translational symmetry, also has a U(1) symmetry.
 A natural way to achieve that would be to take a brickwall circuit with a 2-qubit gate that conserves magnetization.
-However, if the gate is the same everywhere such circuits are all special -- they are integrable~\cite{znidaricIntegrabilityGenericHomogeneous2024,kpzwall}, including for non-brickwall geometries~\cite{palettaIntegrabilityChargeTransport2025}.
-Second possibility that also preserves translational symmetry would be to take a brickwall configuration with two different magnetization-conserving gates, one in each brickwall layer, though it turns out that such circuits have slow (possibly non-diffusive) thermalization~\cite{jonaySlowThermalizationSubdiffusion2024}.
+However, if the gate is the same everywhere, such circuits are all special -- they are integrable~\cite{znidaricIntegrabilityGenericHomogeneous2024,kpzwall}, including for non-brickwall geometries~\cite{palettaIntegrabilityChargeTransport2025}.
+The second possibility that also preserves translational symmetry would be to take a brickwall configuration with two different magnetization-conserving gates, one in each brickwall layer, though it turns out that such circuits have slow (possibly non-diffusive) thermalization~\cite{jonaySlowThermalizationSubdiffusion2024}.

-Because we want good diffusive thermalization, we therefore consider one of the next simplest options, which are circuits with 3-site gates.
-The gates are arranged in a brickwall-like geometry with $s = 3$ site translational invariance, see Fig.~\ref{fig:rp_sym}a.
+Because we want good diffusive thermalization, we therefore consider one of the next simplest options, which are qubit circuits with 3-site gates.
+The gates are arranged in a \diffa{3-layer} brickwall-like geometry with $s = 3$ site translational invariance, see Fig.~\ref{fig:rp_sym}a.
 The Floquet propagator is given by the following expression

 with periodic boundary conditions (indices are taken modulo $N$).
 3-site gates $V$ are taken the same everywhere, so that we have translational symmetry.
-In order for the circuit to conserve magnetization, each local gate must conserve it as well.
-One can thus quickly deduce that the local gate $V$ must have 4 independent blocks, which are shown on the diagram in Fig.~\ref{fig:rp_sym}a.
-We choose the matrix elements in each block independently according to the unitary Haar measure in the corresponding block, which results in a unitary $V$.
+In order for the circuit to conserve magnetization, \diffa{the} local gate \diffa{$V$} must conserve it as well.
+One can thus quickly deduce that the local gate $V$ must have 4 independent blocks, which are shown on the diagram in Fig.~\ref{fig:rp_sym}a. \diffa{To get a typical representative of such circuits}, we choose the matrix elements in each block independently according to the unitary Haar measure in the corresponding block, which results in a unitary $V$.